msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 1. Never deleted it - upstream systems not onboarded to deletion
 2. Hasn't deleted it *yet* - asynchronous, out-of-order deletion
 3. Disagrees what "deleted" means - soft deletion across boundaries
-4. Replays or caches an old versions - event history, backfills, caches
+4. Replays or caches an old version - event history, backfills, caches
 5. Restores an old version - backups, snapshots
 6. Said it deleted, but didn't - silent failures